Grilled lemon herb shrimp skewers recipe

 The marinade and sauce for this shrimp is a simple gremolata.
 Made from blending lemon, garlic and parsley together to make a flavorful condiment.
 The addition of olive oil makes it a sauce and also a marinade for the shrimp.

-• Shrimp – I use extra large shrimp for the skewers.
+- Shrimp – I use extra large shrimp for the skewers.
 There are roughly 25 – 30 shrimp per pound.
-Buying peeled and deveined shrimp will have you a lot of time.
+Buying peeled and deveined shrimp will save you a lot of time.

 How to make garlic herb shrimp with lemon

-Next, marinate the shrimp in about half of this sauce.
+- Next, marinate the shrimp in about half of this sauce.
 I like to let mine sit for about 30 minutes.
 (I wouldn’t let it sit overnight in the marinade because of the lemon juice.
-If you do, you may end up with more of a ceviche than grilled shrimp.)
+If you do, you may end up with ceviche instead of grilled shrimp.)

 Grilled lemon herb shrimp FAQ’s